adamritter/nostr-relaypool-ts/README.md

   - logAllEvents: Log all events that are sent back to separate subscriptions.
 It can be a lot of events, so this option is only advised for application development, especially debugging.

+Return value:

+Returns a function that stops sending more data with the onEvent callback.
+When all virtual subscriptions are unsubscribed, an unsubscribe request is sent to all relays.

 ```typescript
  RelayPool::sendSubscriptions(onEose?: (events, relayURL) => void) : () => void
 ```